- Books, Literature, and Writing»

 Tall, dark, and handsome, his features were, boldly expressing every girl’s dream man, enabling him to wine and dine with the pretty women, anyone he so desired.

-“Life is great now,” he thought, lounging in the hammock, sipping a cool refreshing drink on a hot summer day.
+“Life is great now,” he thought, lounging in the hammock, sipping a cold refreshing drink on a hot summer day.

 Gone with wealth